peacefulbelovedfish/TheConspiratorium/data/towns/belford/npcs/MildredLuftwing.md

 Without hesitation, Milly grabbed him by the scruff of his collar and personally tossed him out the front door.
 The event has since become a running joke among regulars, particularly one patron who loves to bring it up whenever things get rowdy.
 Milly secretly appreciates the attention, but she always waves it off with a gruff, 'That was years ago—he had it coming.'
-Milly is an energetic, no-nonsense innkeeper with a sharp tongue and an even sharper eye for trouble.
-She runs The Third Tusk with a mix of motherly concern and exasperated pragmatism.
-She tolerates a bit of mischief but has zero patience for anyone messing up her establishment.
-Beneath her tough exterior, she has a deep care for the people of Belford and a strong sense of community loyalty.
-She’s well-connected, both among legitimate business owners and the people in the city, making her an invaluable source of information.

 ### **Skills & Talents:**
 - Expert in reading people and uncovering hidden motives